-If you receive a fail grade in a course you may be able to apply for a reassessment of the course.
+If you receive a fail grade in a course, you may be able to apply for a reassessment of the course.

 In this programme this opportunity is only available if the successful completion of one failed assessment (eg final exam) would result in a pass for that course.
+You are limited to one second result for the programme.

 For information about how to apply for a second result, see Assessment Policy - scroll down and find 3.16 Second Results.
-You can download the form from Application for Second Result.
+You can download the form from Application for Second Result